 Not everyone who improves while taking a placebo is actually experiencing a true placebo effect.
 Some people may have gotten better due to the natural course of their condition; the fancy term for that is regression towards the mean.
-Studies looking specifically at the placebo effect might compare a placebo group to a no treatment group to differentiate between the two.
-When clinical drug trials are done, it doesn’t add any new information about the drug to add a no-treatment arm in addition to the drug and the placebo arms, so the placebo response rates encompass both placebo and regression towards the mean./
+To differentiate between the two, a study might compare one group of patients getting a placebo and another getting no intervention.
+When clinical drug trials are done, it doesn’t add any new information about the drug to add a no-treatment arm in addition to the drug and the placebo arms; therefore, the placebo response rates encompass both placebo and regression towards the mean.

 Do alternative therapies rely on the placebo effect?